cokeSchlumpf/ibm-docker-containers/buildserver/README.md

 docker build -t ibm/buildserver .
 ```

 During the installation you need to make the following files available.
+Before running the build make sure that the versions defined in the Dockerfile are available in `installation-files`.
 See also [installation-files](../installation-files).

 ```
 installation-files